From Java 8 to Java 11+

 Java compatibility

-As outline and greatly explained in Kinds of Compatibility, Java supports different kind of compatibilities:
+As outlined and greatly explained in Kinds of Compatibility, Java supports different kinds of compatibility:

-- binary: run bytecode from a lower version, maybe mixed with newer versions, but never of the version above the running Java version.
-I also include behavioral here.
+• binary: run bytecode from a lower version, possibly mixed with newer versions, but never of a version above the running Java version.
+I also include behavioral here

 In theory, it means that: